 Rachel Cobb l Soprano

-Hailed as “fiercely dramatic” (The London Times) having presented “one of the best impersonations I have seen” (Opera Magazine) and possessing a “pure soprano [with] charm and fragility” (Classical Voice) and “real vocal thrust” (Opera News), American soprano Rachel Cobb has earned critical acclaim in the United States and Europe as a total performer with incredible dramatic intensity.
+During American soprano Rachel Cobb’s opera career, she earned critical acclaim in the United States and Europe as a performer with incredible dramatic intensity.
+In reviews, she was hailed as “fiercely dramatic” (The London Times) and having presented “one of the best impersonations I have seen” (Opera Magazine), possessing a “pure soprano [with] charm and fragility” (Classical Voice) and “real vocal thrust” (Opera News).

 Highlights in Ms. Cobb’s career included Miss Jessel in Glyndebourne's production of The Turn of the Screw, Mimì in La Bohème for Opera Pacific, Opera on the James, and the Duluth Festival Opera, The Merry Widow with Opera on the James, Kitty Hart in the second production of Dead Man Walking with Opera Pacific, Donna Anna in Don Giovanni with Madison Opera and the Westfield Symphony, as Pallade Athena in Gluck's Paride ed Elena with The Caramoor Festival, Sieglinde and Getrune in Opera Louisiane's reduced Ring Cycle, Fiordiligi in Cosi fan tutte, Beauty in Giannini's Beauty and the Beast with Baltimore Opera, Cio-Cio San with Opera Panama.
 Other notable roles in her repertoire included Rosalinde in Die Fledermaus, Tatiana in Eugene Onegin, Nedda in Pagliacci, Marguerite in Faust, Micaëla in Carmen, and Countess in Le nozze di Figaro.